International

 General Information

-Hong Kong remains a very good entry point for penetrating the Chinese market (high-performing communication methods, qualified staff, no foreign exchange controls, transparent legal context).
-It is also a good basis for regional monitoring as, in addition to the quality of its port and airport infrastructure, this area has a good understanding of surrounding countries.
+Hong Kong remains a very good gateway for penetrating the Chinese market (efficient means of communication, qualified personnel, no exchange controls, transparent legal framework).
+It is also a good base for regional monitoring because, in addition to the quality of its port and airport infrastructures, this territory has a good knowledge of the surrounding countries.

 Hong Kong remains one of the most liberal economies in the world.
-Its economy is, of course, linked to that of continental China’s, and, since 2003, the CEPA agreements have exempted products manufactured in Hong Kong from Chinese customs duties, as well as a number of services.
+Its economy is of course closely linked to that of mainland China, and since 2003 the CEPA agreements have exempted products manufactured in Hong Kong, as well as many services, from Chinese customs duties.

 Find out more